digao-dalpiaz/Crosswords/README.md

 ![Playing screen](Images/demo_playing.png)

-**Attention!
-This game is under development, still in alpha version.**

 ### Why this game?

 The objective of developing this game is actually the study of the controls performed in the client / server communication.